JamesScharf/JHU-Campaign-Finance/README.md

 6. Tensorflow
 7. Python 3+

-**This does not include all data or code due to Github's project size restrictions.
+**This does not include data or code due to Github's project size restrictions.
 For all code, please contact Adam Sheingate at the Johns Hopkins Department of Political Science.**

 To run the SGD train/test routine, uncomment lines with # and comment out the following line.